anaskalt/fedra/README.rst

 1. **Initialization**: The global model is initialized, and configuration parameters are distributed to all participating nodes.
 2. **Local Training**: Each node trains the model locally with its dataset.
-3. **Model Update Sharing**: The nodes serialize their model updates and share them with the aggregator through a P2P network.
+3. **Model Update Exchange**: Post-training, nodes serialize and exchange model updates amongst themselves via P2P communication.
-4. **Federated Averaging**: The aggregator deserializes the received updates, performs federated averaging, and updates the global model.
+4. **Local Aggregation**: Each node deserializes received updates and performs local federated averaging to refine their model.
-5. **Global Model Distribution**: The updated global model is then distributed back to the nodes for the next training round.
+5. **Convergence and Repetition**: The iterative process continues, with each round of training and aggregation progressively enhancing the model's accuracy.

 Repository Structure
 ====================